btf7/6502-Emulator/README.md

 ## Keyboard Input

-The most recent key pressed will be written as 2 bytes to 0xFFF8 at intervals of ~1ms.
+The most recent key pressed will be written as 2 bytes to 0xFFF8.

 0xFFF8 will receive the low byte of the key, and 0xFFF9 will receive the high byte.
 The high byte is generally either 0 or 1 -